fpt and WinFPT Reference Manual - Command-line Commands

 !% ADDRESS AND LENGTH

-The %STRING command must be written in code within the scope of declaration of the variable.
+The %STRING command must be written in the Fortran code within the scope of declaration of the variable.

 By default, CHARACTER arguments are assumed to be passed by address and length and numeric arguments are assumed to be passed by reference.